 How are Elmhurst College and other funds applied?

-Elmhurst College Grants and Scholarships are applied electronically to the student's account and are applicable only to tuition, fees and room and board costs.
+Elmhurst College Grants and Scholarships are applied electronically to the student's account.
 All funds, including other grants and loans, allocated for a particular term are applied to the student's account no more than ten days before the beginning of that term.

 College Grants may change if a student receives financial aid exceeding $4000 from an outside source.
 It is the student's responsiblity to check with the Office of Financial Aid to detemine the impact of the outside award on other aid sources.

-How do I contact the Office of Financial Aid at Elmhurst College?
+How do I contact the Office of Student Financial Services at Elmhurst College?

 Is there a list of helpful websites for financial aid?